learn-academy-2023-foxtrot/full-stack-rails-foxy-instructors/README.md

 - Add all dependencies: $ `bundle`
 - Either create a new branch or fetch an existing branch
 - Code!
-***NOTE: You will have to stub more data entries in the rails console because the database is on saved locally .***
+***NOTE: You will have to stub more data entries in the rails console because the database is saved locally.***

 ## MVP
 - minimum viable project: what needs to be provided to get a basic functioning application